awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-view-principals.md

 **To view the principals you're sharing resources with**
 You can use the [list\-principals](https://docs.aws.amazon.com/cli/latest/reference/ram/list-principals.html) command to get a list of the principals you reference in resource shares that you created in the current AWS Region for the calling account\.

 The following example lists the principals that have access to shares created in the default Region for the calling account\.
 In this example, the principals are the calling account's organization and a separate AWS account, as part of two different resource shares\.
+You must use the service endpoint for the AWS Region that contains the resource share\.

 ```
 $ aws ram list-principals \
+    --region us-east-1 \
     --resource-owner SELF
 {
     "principals": [